peter88213/novelibre/docs/help/file_menu.md

 **Create a new novel project**

 - You can create a new project with **File > New** or **Ctrl-N**.
+This will open a submenu.

+**Note:** The submenu can be extended by plugins to add more file types from which a *noveltree* project can be created.

+---

+### Empty project

+- This will close the current project and create a blank project.
+- This project is not yet saved on disc.
+When saving manually (see below), a file dialo will open and ask for a locantion and file name.

+---

+### Create from ODT...

-This will close the current project and open a file dialog asking for the location and file name of the project to create.
+- This will close the current project and open a file dialog asking for an ODT document to create the new projec from.
-- Once you specified a valid file path, a blank project appears.
-Be aware, it's not saved on disk yet.
+- The newly created project is saved automatically in the same directory as the ODT document, using its file name and the extension *.novx*.
+- If a project with the same file name as the ODT document already exists, no new project will be created.
+- If you select a previously exported document belonging to an existing project, this project will be updated and loaded.
+- The ODT document can either be a **work in progress** i.e. a regular novel manuscript with chapter headings and section contents, or an **outline**, containing the chapter and section structure with titles and descriptions.

+#### How to set up a work in progress for import

+A work in progress has no third level heading.

+-   *Heading 1* → New chapter title (beginning a new section).
+-   *Heading 2* → New chapter title.
+-   `* * *` → Section divider (not needed for the first section in a chapter).
+-   All other text is considered section content.

+#### How to set up an outline for import

+An outline has at least one third level heading.

+-   *Heading 1* → New chapter title (beginning a new section).
+-   *Heading 2* → New chapter title.
+-   *Heading 3* → New section title.
+-   All other text is considered to be chapter/section description.

 ---